 Tribunals must also consider if the rules of customary international preclude the responsibility of the expropriating State.
-It is generally accepted that the circumstances of force majeure, distress, and necessity preclude the wrongfulness of any act of State.
+It is generally accepted that the circumstances of force majeure, distress, and necessity preclude the wrongfulness of any act of State.79

 Regarding the controversial issue of compensation, there are various approaches in IIAs.
-A significant number of agreements, in line with the principles of lex mercatoria, adopt the standard of 'prompt, adequate and effective compensation'.
+A significant number of agreements, in line with the principles of lex mercatoria, adopt the standard of prompt, adequate and effective compensation.
 The requirement to pay compensation might encompass a standard of valuation.
 To valuate the amount of an expropriated investment, various standards are mentioned under IIAs.
-Among these are fair market value, market value, actual value, based on market principles, genuine value.
-These standards, by and large, are treated as being equivalent in practice to the more prevalent measure of 'fair market value'.
+Among these are fair market value, are treated as being equivalent in practice to the more prevalent measure of fair market value.
 While some agreements address none of these, some recent IIAs explain the methods of valuation in more detail.

 According to the lex mercatoria and the rules of customary international law, it is well-established that 'payment of compensation shall include interests and has to be made effectively'.
+88

-Nevertheless, only a few agreements explicitly provide for the payment of interest as part of compensation.
-Many agreements also contain guidelines on the applicable
+Nevertheless, only a few agreements explicitly provide for the payment of interest as part of compensation.89 Many agreements also contain guidelines on the applicable